-Board Member Name of company, directorships, including non-executive directorships held in private companies or PLCs (with the exception of those in dormant companies) Ownership or part-ownership of private companies, businesses or consultancies likely or possibly seeking to do business with the NHS Majority or controlling share holdings in organisations likely or possibly seeking to do business with the NHS A position of trust in a public, charity or voluntary organisation in the field of health and social care Any connection with a voluntary or other organisation contracting for NHS services Any other commercial interest Impacting on decision making in meetings Any other area of potential conflict Details of any hospitality or gift in received within the past 12 months: in excess of £35 in connection with the Trust Steph Lawrence None None None Executive Director of Nursing and AHPs for Leeds GP Confederation.
-National Professional Advisor for Community Services for CQC since April 2021.
-Supporting a domiciliary home care agency since January 2022 - Be Caring who have contracts in Leeds, Liverpool, Manchester and Newcastle.
-Providing advice around their governance processes including attending their Quality Committee meetings.
-Fellow of Queen's Nursing Institute.
-None None None None Laura Smith None None None Director of Workforce Leeds GP Confederation Leeds None None None None Jenny Allen None None None Director of Workforce Leeds GP Confederation Leeds.
-Volunteering for Zarach, a Leeds based charity (February 2022).
-Trustee for Hollybank Trust.
+Board Member Name of company, directorships, including non-executive directorships held in private companies or PLCs (with the exception of those in dormant companies) Ownership or part- ownership of private companies, businesses or consultancies likely or possibly seeking to do business with the NHS Majority or controlling shareholdings in organisations likely or possibly seeking to do business with the NHS A position of trust in a public, charity or voluntary organisation in the field of health and social care Any connection with a voluntary or other organisation contracting for NHS services Any other commercial interest impacting on decision making in meetings Any other area of potential conflict Details of any hospitality or gift in received within the past 12 months: in excess of £35 in connection with the Trust Laura Smith None None None Director of Workforce Leeds GP Confederation Leeds None None None None Jenny Allen None None None Director of Workforce Leeds GP Confederation Leeds Volunteering for Zarach, a Leeds based charity (February 2022) Trustee for Hollybank Trust.
 Indirect interest - husband is a partner at KPMG.
-KPMG bid and contract for contracts with NHS Providers.
-Husband is a Trustee for Age UK Leeds.
-Volunteering for Zarach, a Leeds based charity (February 2022) None None None
+KPMG bid and contract for Volunteering for Zarach, a Leeds based charity (February 2022) None None None